-The government-wide financial statements include not only the City itself (known as the primary government), but also the legally separate Taylor Economic Development Corporation for which the City is financially accountable.
-Financial information for this component unit is reported separately from the financial information presented for the primary government itself.
+The government-wide financial statements include not only the City itself (known as the primary government), but also the legally separate Taylor Economic Development Corporation and Tax Increment Financing Zones for which the City is financially accountable.
+Financial information for these component units is reported separately from the financial information presented for the primary government itself.

-The government-wide financial statements can be found on pages 22-27 of this report.
+The government-wide financial statements can be found on pages 24-29 of this report.